 THIS ONE, belonging to a well known artist.

 We can always infuse some of that farmhouse style into our homes and French farmhouse is something that I love and will share a few tips today.
 Why French?
 It seems to have more of a relaxed and informal atmosphere than traditional American farmhouse and as we know, France is a much older country filled with incredible traditions that have stood the test of time.
-I’m so fortunate to have been studying the language for the last several years with a once a week lesson that includes lots of history from a great French girlfriend that lives close by.
+I’m so fortunate to have been studying the language for the last several years with a private tutor.

 Dried flowers that are rich in color fill an old bucket well.
 I don’t do anything special to dry them…just leave them out of direct light.